Patience / Solitaire

 - Solitaire at Bill's Games

-- Marc Brocoum's Ace Games server with Klondike, Blackjack and Video Poker.
+- Marc Brocoum's Ace Games server with Solitaire (Klondike) and some other games.

 - Net4TV Solitaire